groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.1.1 (2019-11-01) =
+* TWEAKED instant regret for the new add email flow.
+We put the old one back.
+* FIXED Notices bug when adding notice with WP_Error

 = 2.1 (2019-11-01) =
 * ADDED Template library to replace builtin templates.
 * TWEAKED Better guided setup onboarding experience.